-Hearing Loop or T-coil technology provides a clearer listening experience to passengers with hearing aids by directly transmitting paging and announcements directly to hearing aids, thus eliminating background noise.
-Assistive T-Coil hearing loops are available in the gate areas of Terminal 3.
-It’s important to note that it is unavailable in food, beverage, retail, or restroom areas.
-Check with your audiologist to see if your hearing aid networks with T-coil service.
+Hearing Loop or induction loop technology provides a clearer listening experience to passengers with hearing aids by directly transmitting paging and announcements directly to an individual’s hearing aids or cochlear implants through a telecoil, thus eliminating background noise.
+Hearing loops or induction loops are available in the gate areas of Terminal 3 and Terminal 4 – Gates D11 to D18.
+It’s important to note that it is unavailable in food, beverage, and retail areas.
+Check with your audiologist to see if your hearing aid or cochlear implant has a telecoil or T-coil service.

 Blind or Low Vision Service Program

 To provide assistance, the Aira mobile app connects users with professionally trained visual interpreters, who use live-streamed video to translate visual information into descriptive audio at the touch of a button, providing better efficiency, engagement, and independence.

 The Aira app is free to download and available in the Apple App and Google Play stores.
 While accessing the service for personal use requires a monthly subscription, Phoenix Sky Harbor will offer the service free to users at the Airport.